Tavish9/KANeRF/README.md

 # Performance Comparision

-We integrate KAN and [NeRFacto](https://docs.nerf.studio/nerfology/methods/nerfacto.html), and compare KANeRF with NeRFacto in terms of model parameters, training time, novel view synthesis performance, etc. on the [Blender dataset](https://github.com/bmild/nerf?tab=readme-ov-file#project-page--video--paper--data).
-Under the same network settings, KAN achieves superior performance in novel view synthesis compared to MLP, suggesting that KAN possesses a more powerful fitting capability.
-However, KAN's inference and training processes are significantly slower than those of MLP.
+We integrate KAN and [NeRFacto](https://docs.nerf.studio/nerfology/methods/nerfacto.html) and compare KANeRF with NeRFacto in terms of model parameters, training time, novel view synthesis performance, etc. on the [Blender dataset](https://github.com/bmild/nerf?tab=readme-ov-file#project-page--video--paper--data).
+Under the same network settings, KAN **slightly** outperforms MLP in novel view synthesis, suggesting that KAN possesses a more powerful fitting capability.
+However, KAN's inference and training speed are significantly** slower than those of MLP.
 Furthermore, with a comparable number of parameters, KAN underperforms MLP.

 | Model                         | NeRFacto                                                                          | NeRFacto Tiny                                                                          | KANeRF                                                                          |
 | ----------------------------- | --------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------- |